-Practice: students are expected to practice the skills learned in Drama 5 minutes a day or 30 minutes a week.
+Practice: Students are expected to practice the skills learned in Drama 5 minutes a day or 30 minutes a week.
 Practice is critical to developing their Vocal and Physical ability.
+Students will analyse their recordings of their practical work.
 Students are also actively encouraged to take part in the annual school production and the weekly Drama club.